telekom-security/PEBA/README.md

 # PEBA - Python EWS Backend API

 PEBA is a lightweight python3 backend application that offers an API alternative for the current DTAG EWS backend.

+PEBA runs in production @DTAG since October 2017 and is a replacement for our previous grails based backend, which was developed by our friend Lutz Wischmann.

 The API consists of two functional parts: A "PUT-Service" to store data and a "GET-Service" to retrieve data.